DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 How do I sign up?

-Anyone with a DataCamp account can participate in our competitions.
-For now, competitions are only open to individual subscribers on DataCamp.
+Anyone with a DataCamp account and Workspace access can participate in our competitions.

 How do I compete in DataCamp competitions?